Gusseth/Shadow-Art-Generator/README.md

 ## Project Citations
 - This project uses the PNG library provided by UBC CPSC 221.
-- This project uses the loedPNG library provided by Lode Vandevenne.
+- This project uses the lodePNG library provided by Lode Vandevenne.